learn-co-curriculum/puts-print-and-return-readme/README.md

 => nil
 ```

 First, the method output the phrase to the terminal, then the terminal displayed the return value for us, which is `nil` (the return value of the `puts` method!).
 The **return value** of the first command was the method name, and for the second command it was `nil`.
-IRB depicts return value like so:
+IRB depicts return values like so:
 ```ruby
 =>
 ```